Making stories available for everyone: The book award for children with little or no sight 22/07/2019

 Malorie Blackman, Waterstones Children's Laureate 2013-15: 'I was a spokesperson promoting reading for pleasure, especially for our teens.'

 Chris Riddell, Waterstones Children's Laureate 2015-17: 'I visited as many libraries as I could and mentioned school libraries and librarians and the vital work they do whenever I was interviewed'.

-Lauren Child, current Waterstones Children's Laureate: 'I believe that books, illustration and stories can profoundly change a child’s life.'
+Lauren Child, Waterstones Children's Laureate 2017-19: 'I believe that books, illustration and stories can profoundly change a child’s life.'

 To celebrate the 20th anniversary of the Waterstones Children’s Laureate, the incredible authors and illustrators who held the title have made a magical anthology to help children’s imaginations soar.

-Would you like to see Lauren Child and the former Waterstones Children's Laureates?
-If so, why not head along to one of a number of events this year.
+Would you like to see Cressida Cowell and former Waterstones Children's Laureates?
+Why not head along to one of a number of events this year!

 Read the latest articles by and about the Laureates

 You can make your very own little book out of one sheet of paper!
 Resource made for the...

 Help us celebrate the Waterstones Children's Laureate 20th anniversary with some fun an...